pradyumna100903/Complaint-Registration-System/readme.md

-# How to run the Complaint Management System (CMS) Project
+# How to run the Complaint Registration and Validation System (CMS) Project

 1. Download the zip file